 - -Provides fast and easy administration of drugs in the event of an emergency

 - We pride ourselves on providing quality care to all animals, closely monitoring them during surgery to ensure their safety.
 However, there are always associated risks and the possibility for an animal to have unforeseen or unpredictable reaction to the medications and drugs administered.
 In the event of an emergency, the seconds and minutes it can take to establish IV access can be the difference between a positive and negative outcome.
 If IV fluids are already running, we are able to administer potentially live saving medication to your pet without delay.

 - Please phone the clinic for pricing info.

 We offer pre-anesthetic bloodwork prior to any general anesthetic or surgical procedure.
-In some instances, such as orthopaedic procedures or extensive dentals on geriatric patients, the veterinarian may require bloodwork to be performed.
+In some instances, such as orthopaedic procedures, extensive dentals on geriatric patients, and dog spays weighing over 100 pounds, the veterinarian may require bloodwork to be performed.
 For all other patients it is optional.
 Please note that on the surgical consent form you will be required to check either “yes” or “no” to pre-anesthetic bloodwork.
 Should the veterinarian deem bloodwork necessary for your pet before, during, or after the procedure, it will be performed regardless of your selection on the consent form.

 What does it test for?

 Routine pre-anesthetic bloodwork has two components.
 The first is a Complete Blood Count (CBC).
 This shows us the levels of red blood cells, white blood cells, and platelets.
 This allows us to evaluate for underlying chronic diseases, bone marrow issues, internal bleeding, infection, dehydration, and potential blood clotting issues to name just a few.